 Getting by and getting on - A guide for reps about issues affecting young workers

-A briefing for reps and officers to help them bargain and create campaigns on issues that young workers care and are concerned about, so that no young person is left behind, and the union movement thrives.
+A briefing for reps and officers to help bargain and campaign on issues that impact young workers.

 My Union, My Voice - inspiring stories from young trade union reps